andreisucman/elagrade-frontend/outstatic/content/posts/how-ela-teachers-can-embrace-ai-essay-grading.md

 ## How Is AI Grading Essays

-What is fascinating about AI essay grading is that the algorithm doesn’t actually understand the text.
+What is fascinating about AI essay grading is that the algorithm doesn’t actually understand what's written.
 Yet, it provides feedback that is extremely accurate and to the point - a true marvel of engineering.

 At the heart of this technology is a process known as vectorization, which transforms sentences and phrases into numerical values to then mathematically compute the relationships between the numbers.
 The result is a pattern that enables the AI to grasp the meaning of the text without having to understand it in the traditional human sense - a concept that's nothing short of mind-blowing.